CURRENT NEWS ITEMS

 in this matter!,” Mr. Martini told us.

-ACLA REPRESENTING PRO-LIFE ADVOCATE IN SIDEWALK ARREST
+ACLA REPRESENTING PRO-LIFE ADVOCATE

 The ACLA is defending a veteran pro-life activist on a charge that he